 Monitor your child’s sleep schedule and routines.
-If he often appears tired during the day or has a hard time settling into sleep at night, keep track of his patterns of getting to sleep, sleeping and awakening.
+If your child often appears tired during the day or has a hard time settling into sleep at night,

 Be consistent.
 Try to make a bedtime routine that follows the same order every night.
-For example, bath time or shower, pajamas, picking out clothes and packing his backpack for the morning, and then reading before bed.
+For example, bath or shower, pajamas, picking out clothes and packing the backpack for the morning, and then reading before bed.

 Reduce stimulating activities before bedtime.
 This is especially true of screen time, which should be limited at night.
 Set limits on how late your child is allowed to text or use a computer.
 Encourage calming activities like reading and listening to music, and try to keep the house quiet as bedtime approaches.